TownLake/blog-samrhea-legacy/content/posts/2021/foreign-license-exchange.md

 ### Day 0

 From what I have heard, COVID moved much of this process online, which should make it much easier.
 I started by sending a request to schedule with the [IMT](https://www.imt-ip.pt/), Portugal's governing body for mobility and transport.
-I included a completed form, the `Pedido de Maracao Para Atendimento Presencial`, which can [be found](https://www.imt-ip.pt/sites/IMTT/Portugues/Documents/ANO%202020/Docs-Covid-19/Formulario_AGENDAMENTOS.pdf) on the IMT website.
+I included a completed form, the `Pedido de Marcação Para Atendimento Presencial`, which can [be found](https://www.imt-ip.pt/sites/IMTT/Portugues/Documents/ANO%202020/Docs-Covid-19/Formulario_AGENDAMENTOS.pdf) on the IMT website.

 <details>
   <summary>Email sent to IMT</summary>